alex-gutev/live_cells/README.md

 manual resource management implement the `ManagedCell` interface, which is `NotifierCell` extends.

 `ManagedCell` provides an `init` method where resources should be acquired and a `dispose` method where resources should be released.
-The `init` method is called when the first listener is added to the cell and `dispose` is called when the last listener is removed.
+The `init` method is called before the first listener is added to the cell and `dispose` is called after the last listener is removed.
 The `init` method may be called again after `dispose` if a new listener is added after the last one is removed.
 Therefore implementations of `ManagedCell` should be written in such a way that the cell can be reused after `dispose` is called.